tienv9/Tic-Tac-Toe-Project-VUE/README.md

 * [SignalR](https://docs.microsoft.com/en-us/aspnet/core/signalr/introduction?view=aspnetcore-7.0) (Potentially)
 * [Azure Deployment Action](https://learn.microsoft.com/en-us/azure/static-web-apps/build-configuration?tabs=github-actions#build-and-deploy)

-## General Information:
-* **Office Hours**: Office hours are available before class on Tuesday's and Thursdays starting at 1 PM.
-To ensure that an instructor will be available, please schedule an appointment 24-hours beforehand by sending a meeting request email to EWU-Instructors@IntelliTect.com.
-Alternative times may be available upon request.
-* A list of topics covered in class will be recorded by students in the [**Lectures**](Lectures.md) markdown file.
-It will also contain a general schedule for the class, but this may be adjusted based on pacing.

 ### VS Code Extensions ###
 - [Vitest](https://marketplace.visualstudio.com/items?itemName=ZixuanChen.vitest-explorer) Unit testing extension
 - [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) code formatting extension